spatie/laravel-missing-page-redirector/README.md

 The package will fire a `RouteWasHit` event when it found a redirect for the route.
 A `RedirectNotFound` is fired when no redirect was found.

-You can listen for these events in your application.
-For example; listening for the `RedirectNotFound` event to log requests with a `404` response code, which might require a redirect.

 ## Creating your own redirector

 By default this package will use the `Spatie\MissingPageRedirector\Redirector\ConfigurationRedirector` which will get its redirects from the config file.
 If you want to use another source for your redirects (for example a database) you can create your own redirector.